DXCC Open Award

 5. Applicants are required to prove confirmation for all QSO's claimed.
 Paper, eQSL and Logbook of the World (LOTW) are our current acceptable confirmation standards.

-b. eQSL cards are checked by our anonymous eQSL interface.
-Passwords are not required.
+c. eQSL confirmations must be verified by yourself before award submission using the "Verify eQSL" function.
 Only confirmations from "Authenticity Guaranteed" members of eQSL will be accepted.

-c.
-Physical QSL Cards must be checked by two licensed amateurs.
+d.
+Physical QSL Cards must be verified by two licensed amateurs using the "Verify Paper QSL" function.
 If requested by the WIA, the QSL cards must be forwarded to the Awards Committee for checking.
 Do not send QSL cards with application.

 6. A valid QSO, for HF award purposes: